Sector: Professional Services.

 Assignment: fraud, forensic and insolvency.

-Sears Morgan Limited was a firm of chartered certified accountants based in Pinner and Wembley, Middlesex; Sandy, Bedfordshire; and London.
+Four office firm of chartered certified accountants based in North West London; Sandy, Bedfordshire; and Central London.

-Under its previous ownership, Sears Morgan was a four office accounting firm of two principals, operating as a limited company.
+Under its previous ownership, the accounting firm was a four office firm of two principals, operating as a limited company.
 The initial assignment was an appointment as Administrators by the firm’s debenture holders, but it transpired that the two partners had been operating a Ponzi scheme – a fraudulent investing scam promising high rates of return with little risk to investors – which had been promoted to clients of the firm and others for more than two years before it collapsed.

-Both directors were jailed and disciplinary action was taken by the Association of Chartered Certified Accountants, principally regarding non-satisfaction of personal guarantees and accounting for clients monies received.
-Sears Morgan was eventually sold to one of its employees.
+Both directors were found guilty and disciplinary action was taken by the Association of Chartered Certified Accountants, principally regarding non-satisfaction of personal guarantees and accounting for clients monies received.
+Although this is now being appealed, the firm was eventually sold to one of its employees.